earthrise-media/mining-detector/README.md

 ### Overview

 The mine detector is a lightweight convolutional neural network, which we train to discriminate mines from other terrain by feeding it hand-labeled examples of mines and other key features as they appear in Sentinel-2 satellite imagery.
-The network operates on 44 x 44 pixel (440 m x 440 m) patches of data extracted from the [Sentinel 2 L1C data product](https://sentinel.esa.int/web/sentinel/missions/sentinel-2).
+The network operates on 48 x 48 pixel (480 m x 480 m) patches of data extracted from the [Sentinel 2 L1C data product](https://sentinel.esa.int/web/sentinel/missions/sentinel-2).
 Each pixel in the patch captures the light reflected from Earth's surface in twelve bands of visible and infrared light.
 We average (median composite) the Sentinel data across a four-month period to reduce the presence of clouds, cloud shadow, and other transitory effects.

-During run time, the network assesses each patch for signs of recent mining activity, and then the region of interest is shifted by 140 m for the network to make a subsequent assessment.
+During run time, the network assesses each patch for signs of recent mining activity, and then the region of interest is shifted by 160 m for the network to make a subsequent assessment.
 This process proceeds across the entire region of interest.
-The network makes 326 million individual assessments in covering the 6.7 million square kilometers of the Amazon basin.
+The network makes 274 million individual assessments in covering the 6.7 million square kilometers of the Amazon basin.

 The system was developed for use in the Amazon, but it has also been seen to work in other tropical biomes.

 ### Results

+#### Yearly asessment of mining in the Amazon basin, 2018-2023 (v2 Amazon Mining Watch dataset)

-#### Assessement of mining in the Amazon basin in 2020
+#### Assessement of mining in the Amazon basin in 2020 (v1 Amazon Mining Watch dataset)

 [Amazon mine map](https://earthrise-media.github.io/mining-detector/amazon-mine-map.html) and the [output dataset](data/outputs/44px_v2.9/mining_amazon_all_unified_thresh_0.8_v44px_v2.6-2.9_2020-01-01_2021-02-01_period_4_method_median.geojson).
 This data was largely generated with the [44px v2.6 model](models/44px_v2.6_2021-11-09.h5).
 A small portion in the Brazillian state of Pará was analyzed using the [44px v2.9 model](models/44px_v2.9_2022-02-28.h5) to improve accuracy.